Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 • Image-heavy lessons are ideal for visual learners

-• Impressive speech recognition software
+• Impressive speech recognition software and AI tools

 • Short stories are a nice bonus resource for learners